Positive Behaviour Policy

 • Developing emotional regulation and understanding helps children to manage their own behaviours and understand the natural consequences (positive and negative) of their actions.
 This helps children to take responsibility for their behaviours.

-• Consideration – Providing a warm and welcoming atmosphere in which all children feel safe, secure and valued will enable them to make good choices as they regard the feelings and choices of others in equal measure.
+• Kindness – Providing a warm and welcoming atmosphere in which all children feel safe, secure and valued will enable them to make good choices as they regard the feelings and choices of others in equal measure.

 • Purpose – Children need to know the importance of trying their best and succeeding.
-When they have been Improved self-esteem leads to improved behaviour.
+When they have been successful.
+Improved self-esteem leads to improved behaviour.

-• Respect – Creating an environment where there is mutual respect for
+• Respect – Creating an environment where there is mutual respect for everyone.

 • Positive behaviour should be held in high esteem by all members of staff and overtly and consistently rewarded and promoted at all times.